routabeta/tello_circle_follower/README.md

 # Tello Circle Tracker (ROS 2 + OpenCV)

-This project lets a Tello Boost Combo drone to autonomously follow a circular object using **ROS 2 (Foxy)** and **OpenCV**.
-It uses **OpenCV** to identify and track circular objects in the drone's onboard camera FOV, and uses **ROS2** to build a framework of nodes that use this information to control the drone along the x, y, and z axes.
+This project enables a Tello Boost Combo drone to autonomously follow a circular object using **ROS 2 (Foxy)** and **OpenCV**.
+It uses **OpenCV** to identify and track circular objects in the drone's onboard camera field of view (FOV), and uses **ROS2** to build a framework of nodes that use this information to control the drone along the x, y, and z axes.

 ---